Fidelity Wealth Management Review

-Fidelity is a broker financial services company.
-It also offers wealth management and investment advice.
+Fidelity is a financial services company that offers wealth management and investment advice.
 We break these services down here.

 Fidelity is an investment and financial services company based in Boston, MA.
 It provides clients with tools to make investments, get advice, and have access to various company-owned securities, such as mutual funds.
 The firm is registered with FINRA as a broker and the SEC as an RIA.
 In 2023, it finished third in J.D.
 Power’s Investor Satisfaction Study.